 Raise your hand if you’ve brought wine back home in your suitcase after being abroad.
 Yup, I’m raising my hand… you too?
 If you’ve brought wine home in your checked luggage, you know that nervous feeling at baggage claim all too well.
 There’s always a moment of panic when you hold your breath as your suitcase comes into view.
 Did the wine break or did it arrive in one piece?
 I’ve been lucky and have never had a bottle break en route, but it happens.
 Perfect way to ruin an amazing trip, right?
 But what about when you want to bring back 12 or 15 bottles or just want to avoid the possibility of breakage entirely?

-I have the perfect hassle-free solution for bringing wine back from France.
+I have the perfect hassle-free solution for bringing wine in checked luggage from France.
 It’s a wine suitcase and just what you’ve been waiting for.

 Wine suitcase: How to bring wine on a plane